 Memphis: Learn About some of the Famous People in Black History

 W.C.
 Handy began using blues motifs after encountering the music back in 1903 in the Mississippi delta.
-Record companies began setting up studios to capture the sound as these musicians travelled through the area.
+Record companies began setting up studios to capture the sound as these musicians traveled through the area.
 Names such as Gus Cannon, Furry Lewis, Jim Jackson, and Memphis Minnie were the forerunners of the style.
 Then, post WWII, people started names like Rufus Thomas, Junior Parker, BB King.
 In 1951, a Cleveland Ohio DJ named Alan Freed began playing what was known as “race music” which lead to the blues reaching a multi racial audience.
 Elvis combined the blues with early rock, also crossing the racial barrier.

 Regardless of whether you are looking to learn more about civil rights or the influence of blues Memphis combines the best of both.